-Build the coop
+3) Build the Coop

 You may build a stylish coop that complements your home, or even create a fancy customized coop that includes leaded stained glass windows placed above the nesting boxes.
 No matter what you choose, create the perfect space that you will love and with plenty of room to keep your chickens happy and healthy.

 4) Feeding and Caring for Your New Pets

 Your new chickens may like to dig up part of their food, but you also need to provide chicken feed.
 Their diet should be balanced and match their specific needs.
 Moreover, growing birds, young chicks, and layers have specialized poultry feeds to keep them healthy.
 As a treat, you can feed Ace Hi or Kelley’s chicken scratch, or add vegetable scraps or grass clippings into the run.

 Lots of water is particularly essential for consistent laying.
 If a layer goes for over 12 hours without drinking water, then this would mean weeks out of production.
 Your birds ultimately become your friends and will appreciate the way you interact with them.
 They may get accustomed to a particular call or noise and will always flock around the gate with their cute ‘awk! awk!’ greeting noises.